SJP HISTORY

 The Survivors Justice Project began when Kate Mogulescu of Brooklyn Law School, working closely with Jaya Vasandani and Tamar Kraft-Stolar from the Women & Justice Project, contacted Michelle Fine and Maria Elena Torre at The Public Science Project at the Graduate Center, and Dana-Ain Davis of Gender/Women Studies, also at the Graduate Center at CUNY.
 Together, they began to imagine and map an interdisciplinary project to track the DVSJA as it took hold in New York.

-Starting with a list of women in NYS prison at the time the DVSJA went into effect who, based on charge and sentence, might be eligible for resentencing, SJP formed.
+Starting with a list of women in NYS prison at the time the DVSJA went into effect who, based on charge and sentence, might be eligible to seek resentencing under the new law, SJP formed.
 This list included 487 women.

 Our+Work+%281%29.jpg